-I want to change one world.
+I want to change the world.
 One world at a time.
 Maybe starting with mine or yours.

 We often feel powerless when considering all of the problems in the world, so this mini-mission only requires you to think about one.
 Change One World.
 One person, one life, one problem, one world.

 They key to changing one world is to solve a problem, or lend support during the problem solving time.
-I am sure you have a bunch of immediate ideas, but here are a few ways to get started.
+Here are a few ways to get started.